brajmeena/Othello_Reversi/README.md

-# Othello_Reversi
+# Othello_Reversi_Game
-Part of COL216 at IIT Delhi
+Part of COL216 course at IIT Delhi